 Trouble In Mind

-g on shows or designing fliers and album art.
-He established Trouble In Mind Records with his wife, Lisa Roe in August of 2009.
+A Chicago IL, resident since 1992, Bill Roe has been an active participant in the underground music scene since his teenage years growing up in Texas; either as a musician performing in bands, putting on shows or designing fliers and album art.
+He established Trouble In Mind Records with his wife Lisa Roe in August of 2009.
 Now 126 releases deep, the couple continue to maintain the label’s DIY aesthetic.

 Since returning to New Zealand in 2006, Caroline has continued practising US immigration law and providing legal services to artists through the creative agency in New York, as well as working with several New Zealand artists and brands, helping them protect their intellectual property rights.

 Caroline has been on the board of Artists Alliance since 2014 and the Flying Nun Foundation since 2016 and is currently admitted to practise in the State of New York.